Resplendent-Keklak/INS-p-ECT/README.md

 ### Installation
 This product should not be installed unless someone wishes to improve the programming stored within this repository; in that case, see the ***Contributing*** section.
 Instead, go to ***website URL*** and the site should be available.
 For more information about usage, the section below may be beneficial to read.
 ## Usage
 This project is not currently useful.
+If forked, make sure to fix `.gitignore` to your liking because I made sure I could see all JS warnings while suppressing all warnings from PyCharm.
+If you're fine with these settings, though, leave that file alone.
 ## Contributing
 If you have a suggestion to improve INSpECT, please fork the repository and create a pull request.
 You can also open an issue with the tag "enhancement".
 Thank yo ufor considering helping out!